- Place where the work was made

-- 13.8 x 3.6 x 3.1cm object; 15.2 x 4.7 x 3.6cm object and stand
+- 13.8 x 3.6 x 3.1 cm; 15.2 x 4.7 x 3.6 cm object with stand

 The standing Avalokiteshvara is of a Central Javanese style but made of a very dark bronze.
-Avalokiteshvara is depicted holding a book ('pustaka') in his left hand and with his right hand in 'varada mudra', the gesture of granting grace.
-He wears a simple sarong tied at the waist and wears little ornament except for a necklace and the sacred thread ('upavita').
-The proportions of this figure are long and elegant and the slightly square face is crowned by a tall and distinctively styled hairdo ('jatamukuta') recalling the South Indian influence.
+Avalokiteshvara is depicted holding a book (pustaka) in his left hand and with his right hand in 'varada mudra', the gesture of granting grace.
+He wears a simple sarong tied at the waist and wears little ornament except for a necklace and the sacred thread (upavita).
+The proportions of this figure are long and elegant and the slightly square face is crowned by a tall and distinctively styled hairdo (jatamukuta) recalling the South Indian influence.

 Asian Art Department, AGNSW, 16 February 2000.

-Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales 2003, 2003, 338 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, Sydney, 2003, 338 (colour illus.).

 Pratapaditya Pal, Orientations, 'Sensuous Spirituality: Hindu and Buddhist Art from the Indic Cultural Realm', pg.
 80-87, Hong Kong, Sep 2000, 84 (illus.; colour illus.). fig.7 and 7a